Full characterisation of Painlev\'e V asymptotics and nonlinear monodromy-Stokes structure: Introduction

 All classical solutions of (P$_{\mathrm{V}}$) in the sense of Umemura \cite{U} are known by \cite{K} for rational solutions and by \cite{W} for Riccati solutions, and solvable linear monodromy cases are studied by \cite{KO}.
-Although it is preferable to discuss our classification in relation to these special solutions, the study in such a view point is incomplete (cf. Remarks \ref{rem2.7} and \ref{rem2.18}, see also \cite[Section 9 ]{Andreev-Kitaev-2019}).
+Many of classical solutions appear in non-generic cases, which are partially discussed only (cf. Theorem \ref{thm2.9}, Remarks \ref{rem2.7}, \ref{rem2.13aaa} and \ref{rem2.18}, see also \cite[Section 9]{Andreev-Kitaev-2019}), and the study including such cases is incomplete.
+Our nonlinear monodromy-Stokes structure suggests some possible relations to the wild monodromy \cite{Kli, PR}.
+It may be interesting to study dynamics generated by this structure, say, on the character variety or in relation to those of Painlev\'e VI \cite{I, I-2, IU, Kli, PR}.